 Settled in 1565, St. Augustine’s history books are filled to the brim with significant events.
 As the years have passed, St. Augustine’s soil has soaked up the blood of wars and housed those who committed murders, still unsolved to this day.
 Many believe these happenings have lent the city to take on the ghosts of citizens past, who still walk amongst the living.

 Grab a pint at a pub with its very own ghost bar and rest your head in an inn rife with paranormal occurrences.
 You may not want to look over your shoulder, but you’ll surely have a spine-tingling good time as you set out to discover St. Augustine’s haunted history.

 Play With Phantoms

-Start your morning with a spook as you wander through one of St. Augustine’s centuries-old cemeteries.
+Start your morning with a scare as you wander through one of St. Augustine’s centuries-old cemeteries.
 First used as the final resting place for victims of the 1821 yellow fever epidemic, the Huguenot Cemetery has been branded “Spirit Central” by Weird Florida, for the orbs and transparent figures seen within its walls.
 Huguenot Cemetery is open to visitors the third Saturday of each month.

 Keep an eye out for shadowy figures as you wind up the steps and onto the landing of the St. Augustine Lighthouse, built in 1871 and still in use today.
 Featured in Season 2, Episode 19 of Ghost Hunters, the lighthouse is well known for its spirits.
 During their visit, the TAPS team were on the lookout for the ghost of a man who hanged himself on the property and a mysterious little girl who is said to roam about on stormy nights.
 They heard and saw the unexplainable during their visit; will you be brave enough to come back in the evening for St. Augustine Lighthouse’s Dark of the Moon tour?